ckuelker/pankyll-documentation/en_US/Documentation/Features/navigation.md

 The **navigation** feature is optional, however it comes quite handy for [themes] that support it.
-Usually the [theme] will create a top menu bar from it or left/ right site navigation pane.
-The configuration for the **navigation** feature in `cfg.yaml` basically provides a link list for every language of your site.
+Usually the [theme] will create a top menu bar from it or left/ right side navigation pane.
+The configuration for the **navigation** feature in `cfg.yaml` basically provides a link list for every language of your website.
 Since the order of the links are important the shape of the configuration is a [YAML] list.
 For every link the [URL] and the link text need to be provided.
 See the example below.

 ```yaml
 navigation: